| Title: | Manipulate Matrix Row and Column Labels with Ease |

 It is convenient to know which notation is applicable to row or column labels.

-This function infers which notations
+This function infers which notations are appropriate for x.

-infer_notation( x, inf_notation = TRUE, notations = RCLabels::notations_list, allow_multiple = FALSE, retain_names = FALSE, choose_most_specific = TRUE, must_succeed = TRUE )
+infer_notation( x, inf_notation = TRUE, notations = RCLabels::notations_list, allow_multiple = FALSE, retain_names = FALSE, choose_most_specific = TRUE, must_succeed = TRUE )infer_notation( x, inf_notation = TRUE, notations = RCLabels::notations_list, allow_multiple = FALSE, retain_names = FALSE, choose_most_specific = TRUE, must_succeed = TRUE )

 x |